An expert says this is how to stop your knees hurting when you run

 Is running bad for your knees?

 It's the age-old question and one people love to weigh in on with (usually) not much more expertise than their own experience.
 Plus, after that list of veritable knee pain causes, it can seem like running must be bad for your knee joints, right?
-Not if your strong enough.
+Not if you're strong enough.
 Alibhai explains:

 'Running can be amazing if you strengthen the right areas but if you don’t, it can be one of the most dangerous sports.
 Running is bad for your knees when the muscles surrounding the knee joint are weak as they can’t support the joint and more pressure goes through the joint.
 For new runners, it’s important to prepare your knees before running by strengthening the muscles surrounding the knee joint as well as working on your flexibility.'